mcauser/awesome-micropython/readme.md

 * [micropython-sonoff-switch](https://github.com/kfricke/micropython-sonoff-switch) - Implements a MQTT controllable switch for the iTead Sonoff Switch using MicroPython.
 * [micropython-thingspeak-mqtt-esp8266](https://github.com/miketeachman/micropython-thingspeak-mqtt-esp8266) - Publish and Subscribe to Thingspeak using MQTT with MicroPython running on ESP8266/ESP32 platforms.
 * [uMQTT](https://github.com/andrewmk/uMQTT) - MQTT publish for MicroPython on the WiPy board.
+* [micropython-mqtt](https://github.com/chrismoorhouse/micropython-mqtt) - Async MQTT library with auto reconnect for MicroPython devices such as the ESP32 or Pycom devices.

 #### NTP